hashgraph/hedera-hcs-sxc-java/README.md

 docker-compose -f docker-compose-direct.yml up --remove-orphans
 ```

 once the components are up and running (this may take a while), you can navigate to the UIs of the respective application users.
-Note: An instance of the `settlement-demo` application is run for each of the users and offered up on a separate http port.
+Note: An instance of the `hcs-sxc-settlement-demo` application is run for each of the users and offered up on a separate http port.

 You can see all the participants by navigating to one of the application's landing page